Severina (singer): 2010–2014: International success

-Halo (2019)
+2015–2019: "Calimero" and Halo (2019)

+In 2015, Severina released the single "Calimero", which charted in Croatia.
+Outside music, media coverage focused heavily on her relationship and marriage to Igor Kojić.
+The couple married in November 2015, making headlines throughout the region.

+In 2016, she released singles "Sekunde" (Seconds), and "Silikoni" (Silicone) with Serbian rapper Sajsi MC.
+Serbian actress Seka Sablić makes an appearance in the "Silikoni" music video, which gained mass media attention for its provocative video and song.
+She explained "Silicone implants are a metaphor for all the things women do to be perfect.
+That includes dyeing their hair, removing facial and leg hair, exercising, using tanning beds, dieting, and so on.
+The line 'you didn't even pay for them' shows that she is independent and can do whatever she wants with her own body.
+The song is a joke, so don't take it seriously.
+Sing along even if you don't have implants.
+It will brighten your day and make you feel like you're perfect.
+Kids, don't try this at home."

-At the beginning of 2017, she released "Kao" (Like), the lead single from her twelfth studio album Halo (Hello).
-On 27 March 2017, she released the second single, "Otrove" (You Poison) featuring Bosnian rapper and producer Jala Brat.
-Its music video was viewed around 15 million times in less than a month, and 29 million times after two months, and overall 105 million views on her YouTube channel.
-The third single along with its music video, "Mrtav bez mene" (Dead Without Me) was released on 5 June.
-In June 2018, she released two music videos for collaborations with Croatian singer Petar Grašo named "Unaprijed gotovo" (Over in Advance), and with Serbian child singer Ljuba Stanković named "Tutorial".
-In July 2018, she released the music video for the single "Magija" (Magic), featuring Jala Brat once again.
+At the beginning of 2017, she released "Kao" (Like), the lead single from her twelfth upcoming studio album.
+On 27 March 2017, she released the second single, "Otrove" (Poison) featuring Bosnian rapper and producer Jala Brat.
+Its music video was viewed around 15 million times in less than a month, and 29 million times after two months, and overall 115 million views on her YouTube channel.
+The third single along with its music video, "Mrtav bez mene" was released on 5 June.
+In June 2018, she released two music videos for collaborations with Croatian singer Petar Grašo named "Unaprijed gotovo", and with Serbian child singer Ljuba Stanković named "Tutorial".
+In July 2018, she released the music video for the single "Magija", featuring Jala Brat once again.

+In February 2019, she released her long anticipated album Halo (Hello) through Dallas Records.
+The album contains 17 songs recorded between 2017 and 2019, and the album was produced and written by Tonči Huljić, Vjekoslava Huljić, Jala Brat, Buba Corelli, Marina Tucaković, Milan Laća Radulović, Saša Lazić, Ljiljana Jorgovanović, and Miloš Roganović.
+In support of the album she embarked on her The Magic Tour, marking her fourth headlining concert tour, which included stops to every major city in SFRJ including Split, Ljubljana, Belgrade and Zagreb.